tgbot-collection/SearchGram/Docker.md

 All the environment variables are stored in `env/gram.env` and you can see the comments in `config.py` for more details.

-Make sure they're correct before you start the container.
-You can cross-check them with `docker-compose.yml`

 ```shell

 An example of `env/gram.env` is shown below: